 Then she tries it on someone else who is suffering from the same problem.
 Said someone else is Ms. Yukari.

-In the Hellsing OVA, a wounded Alexander Anderson repeatedly starts shouting "FORWARD!" repeatedly while cutting through Alucard's ghoul army in order to get to him.
+In the Hellsing OVA, a wounded Alexander Anderson starts shouting "FORWARD!" repeatedly while cutting through Alucard's ghoul army in order to get to him.

 In an issue of Deadpool, Weasel starts chanting the Litany Against Fear when he and Al are in the Box.